Parsons Capital Management Inc. RI Sells 1,467 Shares of Comcast Co. (NASDAQ:CMCSA)

-Parsons Capital Management Inc. RI reduced its holdings in Comcast Co.
-(NASDAQ:CMCSA – Get Rating) by 0.5% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 291,590 shares of the cable giant’s stock after selling 1,467 shares during the quarter.
-Comcast comprises 0.9% of Parsons Capital Management Inc. RI’s holdings, making the stock its 20th largest holding.
-Parsons Capital Management Inc. RI’s holdings in Comcast were worth $11,054,000 as of its most recent SEC filing.
+Parsons Capital Management Inc. RI decreased its position in Comcast Co.
+(NASDAQ:CMCSA – Get Rating) by 0.5% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 291,590 shares of the cable giant’s stock after selling 1,467 shares during the quarter.
+Comcast makes up approximately 0.9% of Parsons Capital Management Inc. RI’s portfolio, making the stock its 20th largest holding.
+Parsons Capital Management Inc. RI’s holdings in Comcast were worth $11,054,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also added to or reduced their stakes in the business.
-Ironwood Wealth Management LLC. increased its holdings in shares of Comcast by 2.4% during the first quarter.
-Ironwood Wealth Management LLC. now owns 15,458 shares of the cable giant’s stock valued at $724,000 after acquiring an additional 363 shares in the last quarter.
-United Bank increased its holdings in shares of Comcast by 17.4% during the first quarter.
-United Bank now owns 37,271 shares of the cable giant’s stock valued at $1,745,000 after acquiring an additional 5,532 shares in the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. increased its holdings in shares of Comcast by 29.6% during the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 4,063,697 shares of the cable giant’s stock valued at $190,261,000 after acquiring an additional 928,627 shares in the last quarter.
-Covestor Ltd increased its holdings in shares of Comcast by 104.4% during the first quarter.
-Covestor Ltd now owns 3,472 shares of the cable giant’s stock valued at $163,000 after acquiring an additional 1,773 shares in the last quarter.
-Finally, First Western Trust Bank bought a new stake in shares of Comcast during the first quarter valued at approximately $482,000.
-83.02% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Jackson Creek Investment Advisors LLC bought a new position in Comcast during the fourth quarter worth $412,000.
+Simon Quick Advisors LLC bought a new stake in Comcast in the 4th quarter valued at $311,000.
+Versant Capital Management Inc increased its holdings in Comcast by 34.4% in the 1st quarter.
+Versant Capital Management Inc now owns 2,087 shares of the cable giant’s stock valued at $79,000 after buying an additional 534 shares during the period.
+Austin Private Wealth LLC increased its holdings in Comcast by 24.7% in the 1st quarter.
+Austin Private Wealth LLC now owns 8,708 shares of the cable giant’s stock valued at $330,000 after buying an additional 1,727 shares during the period.
+Finally, Rockland Trust Co. increased its holdings in Comcast by 11.5% in the 4th quarter.
+Rockland Trust Co. now owns 40,143 shares of the cable giant’s stock valued at $1,403,000 after buying an additional 4,142 shares during the period.
+Institutional investors own 83.02% of the company’s stock.

 Wall Street Analyst Weigh In

-CMCSA has been the subject of several recent research reports.
-Rosenblatt Securities reiterated a “neutral” rating and set a $39.00 price target (up previously from $38.00) on shares of Comcast in a report on Wednesday, April 12th.
-Bank of America upgraded Comcast from a “neutral” rating to a “buy” rating and upped their price target for the stock from $44.00 to $49.00 in a report on Monday, May 1st.
-KeyCorp upped their price target on Comcast from $44.00 to $46.00 in a report on Friday, April 28th.
-StockNews.com initiated coverage on Comcast in a report on Thursday, May 18th.
-They set a “buy” rating for the company.
-Finally, Pivotal Research upped their price target on Comcast from $46.00 to $48.00 in a report on Friday, April 28th.
-Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and sixteen have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $45.21.
+Several equities research analysts have issued reports on CMCSA shares.
+KeyCorp boosted their price target on shares of Comcast from $44.00 to $46.00 in a report on Friday, April 28th.
+Oppenheimer reiterated an “outperform” rating and set a $48.00 price target on shares of Comcast in a research report on Thursday, April 6th.
+Bank of America upgraded shares of Comcast from a “neutral” rating to a “buy” rating and upped their price target for the stock from $44.00 to $49.00 in a research report on Monday, May 1st.
+Barclays boosted their price objective on Comcast from $36.00 to $38.00 in a report on Monday, May 1st.
+Finally, Morgan Stanley boosted their price objective on Comcast from $45.00 to $48.00 in a report on Friday, April 28th.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and sixteen have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $45.21.

-Comcast (NASDAQ:CMCSA – Get Rating) last released its quarterly earnings data on Thursday, April 27th.
-The cable giant reported $0.92 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.80 by $0.12.
+Comcast (NASDAQ:CMCSA – Get Rating) last issued its quarterly earnings results on Thursday, April 27th.
+The cable giant reported $0.92 EPS for the quarter, topping analysts’ consensus estimates of $0.80 by $0.12.
 Comcast had a return on equity of 19.07% and a net margin of 4.71%.
-The company had revenue of $29.69 billion for the quarter, compared to analyst estimates of $29.34 billion.
-During the same period in the previous year, the company posted $0.86 EPS.
-The firm’s revenue for the quarter was down 4.3% compared to the same quarter last year.
-Research analysts predict that Comcast Co. will post 3.75 EPS for the current year.
+The company had revenue of $29.69 billion for the quarter, compared to analysts’ expectations of $29.34 billion.
+During the same quarter last year, the business earned $0.86 earnings per share.
+Comcast’s revenue was down 4.3% on a year-over-year basis.
+On average, equities analysts anticipate that Comcast Co. will post 3.75 earnings per share for the current year.

 Comcast Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 26th.
-Shareholders of record on Wednesday, July 5th will be paid a $0.29 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 26th.
+Investors of record on Wednesday, July 5th will be paid a $0.29 dividend.
+This represents a $1.16 annualized dividend and a yield of 2.89%.
 The ex-dividend date of this dividend is Monday, July 3rd.
-This represents a $1.16 dividend on an annualized basis and a yield of 2.89%.
-Comcast’s dividend payout ratio is currently 87.88%.
+Comcast’s dividend payout ratio (DPR) is presently 87.88%.

 Comcast Corp. engages in the provision of video, Internet, and phone services.
 It operates through the following segments: Cable Communications, Media, Studios, Theme Parks, and Sky.
 The Cable Communications segment consists of Comcast Cable, which is a provider of broadband, video, voice, wireless, and other services to residential customers in the United States under the Xfinity brand.